polvalente/handoff/CONTRIBUTING.md

-# Contributing to Handout
+# Contributing to Handoff

-Thank you for your interest in contributing to Handout!
+Thank you for your interest in contributing to Handoff!
 This document provides guidelines and instructions for contributing to the project.

 ## Code of Conduct